 rates vs. apr

 Loans can be confusing.
 Slick lenders can quote a lot of different numbers that mean different things.
 In an order to reduce confusion, the US Government passed the Truth in Lending Act.
 One of the provisions of this act is that lenders quote APR to potential borrowers.
 APR allows you to evaluate the cost of the loan in terms of a percentage.
 If your loan has a 10% rate, you’ll pay $10 per $100 you borrow annually.
-All other things being equal, you simply want the loan with the lowest APR.
+All other things being equal, you simply want the loan with a competitive APR.

 Annual Percentage Rate (APR) is a way to compare the costs of a loan.
 Although it’s not perfect, it gives you a nice standard for comparing the percentage costs on different loans.
 This page covers the basics of APR, and how you can calculate it.